MrNeedful/todoList/README.md

 When I refresh it should go back to 0, it doesn't happen It is not sorted by ABC order
 When I select a task already done and mark it as done, it does not go below the undone one.

+Last Update: NOw the items in the boxes move to their right position, cheched boxes goes to the bottom when refresh all the boxes stayed empty but they're not supposed to stay as i should use the add button.